In This Article

 - For some users, the fact that it is made in China may be a drawback

-- They tend to fit true to the size, but there are occasional exceptions
+- They tend to fit true to size, but there are occasional exceptions

-These barefoot shoes outperform Adidas and Vans at least by one crucial performance parameter — they are wide-toe-boxed, adapting to your foot’s silhouette.
+These minimalist shoes outperform Adidas and Vans in at least one crucial aspect: their spacious toe boxes adapt well to your foot’s natural silhouette.
 The longer you wear them, the more comfortable they can become.
-In this category, Freestyle 2.0 Jet is a highly versatile solution for casual and semi-casual occasions.
+In this category, Splay 101 Blazer is a highly versatile solution for casual and semi-casual occasions.
 While the box is wider, the above-toe area seems less roomy in comparison with the previous version in the series.

 Pros: